Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Discontinuity of Straightening Maps

 \section{Discontinuity of Straightening Maps}

-In this section, we will continue our study of straightening maps as developed in the previous section, and will prove our main theorem on the discontinuity of straightening maps in the odd period case.
+In this section, we will continue our study of straightening maps as developed in the previous sections, and will prove our main theorem on discontinuity of straightening maps in the odd period case.

-It follows from an argument similar to Lemma \ref{primitive} that the centers of odd period hyperbolic components of $\mathcal{M}_d^*$ are primitive.
-Using Theorem \ref{compactness}, we conclude that:
+It follows from an argument similar to Lemma~\ref{primitive} that the centers of odd period hyperbolic components of $\mathcal{M}_d^*$ are primitive.
+Using Theorem~\ref{compactness}, we conclude that:

 \begin{corollary} If the renormalization period is odd, then $\mathcal{C}(c_0) = \mathcal{R}(c_0)$, and it is compact. \end{corollary}

 \begin{corollary} If the renormalization period is odd, then the image $\chi_{c_0}(\mathcal{R}(c_0))$ of the straightening map contains the real part $\mathbb{R} \cap \mathcal{M}_d^*$. \end{corollary}